Computational-Thinking/ia-assistant-olimpics/README.md

+## Question import fs

+import fs

 ## Question readProblem

 Write a JavaScript function readProblem(fileName) that reads a file containing an undirected graph description with the following format:

 1. The first line contains the number of nodes and the number of edges in the graph, separated by a space.
 2. The following lines contain the edges of the graph, one edge per line, with the two nodes of the edge separated by a space.
 Here is an example of a graph description file:

   ```
   10 6